 We visit Seville’s cathedral — its sheer size may take your breath away.
 It’s not just the lofty height of the Giralda, the city’s most emblematic structure, that’s striking, but the vastness of the entire building, which takes up an entire city block.
 Started in 1434, the cathedral was intended to be “a church which those who see it finished will think we were mad for attempting.”
 Today it’s considered the largest church in the world — larger in volume than St. Peter’s in Rome.

 The 12th-century bronze doors have inscriptions from the Koran.
 Indeed, it was on this site that Christians worshipped in a mosque after they reconquered the city from the Moors (Islamic North African rulers).
 At its highest point, the central nave rises to almost 140 feet, supported by 12-foot-thick columns.
-The centrepiece of this magnificent cathedral is the dazzling retablo (altarpiece) in the Capilla Mayor, an extraordinary work begun in 1482 and completed a century later.
+The centrepiece of this magnificent cathedral is the dazzling retablo (altarpiece) in the Capilla Mayor.
+An extraordinary work begun in 1482, it was completed a century later.
 The largest altarpiece in the world at almost 120 feet, it features more than 1,000 wood sculptures painted in gold.
 At one corner of the cathedral is the entrance to the Giralda, the former minaret which is a symbol of Seville and a landmark visible from almost anywhere in the city.

 We’ll also visit the Alcázar, built by Pedro I (“the Cruel”) in the 14th century.
 This magnificent mudéjar fortress-palace south of the cathedral is the oldest royal residence in Europe still in use: on visits to Seville, King Felipe and Queen Letizia stay here.
 From the intricate carvings of the Dolls’ Court to the exquisite arches, sunken garden and pool of the Maidens’ Court, with the dramatic high point of the gold-domed Ambassadors’ Salon, it is undoubtedly one of Spain’s most beautiful palaces.